LangYeastEvoLab/secret_santa_2018/README.md

   - histidine prototrophy
   - methionine (all strains are met+ excet one, which has a note on the plate)

+ 2) Clone this repo to your terminal

- 2) Complete the strain properties text file.
+ 3) Complete the strain properties text file.
   -a, alpha, or a/alpha for MAT
   - (+) indicate prototrophy
-  - (-)indicates auxotrophy
+  - (-) indicates auxotrophy

+  4) Run the Determine_santa.R script with updated strain_properties.txt as an argument

+   `Rscript --vanilla Determine_santa.R strain_properties.txt`

+   If your strain properties file is complete and corresponds to a strain, 3 questions will appear.

+   Each set of 3 questions focuses on a different famous (or infamous) geneticist.

+   Find Katie if you have any problems!